jvanderzande/GarbageCalendar/README.md

 Detailed [<i>Setup instructions</i>](../../wiki/Setup) can be found in the [<i>WiKi</i>](../../wiki).

+**PullRequest for Fixes/Changes/Addtions must be made against the development branch so it can be tested first.
+Thanks :-)**

-garbagecalendar is a free and open source application written in lua and distributed under the [GNU General Public License](LICENSE).
+GarbageCalendar is a free and open source application written in lua and distributed under the [GNU General Public License](LICENSE).